Apple Apologizes for iPhone Battery Issue, Drops Replacement Prices to $29

 Customer response to iOS 10.2.1 was positive, as it successfully reduced the occurrence of unexpected shutdowns.
 We recently extended the same support for iPhone 7 and iPhone 7 Plus in iOS 11.2.

 We experienced this problem on both an iPhone 6, which I used for two years before handing it down to Tristan, and an iPhone 6s, which Tonya is still using today.
-The battery on Tristan’s iPhone 6 is completely dead — he insisted on nursing it along until he could get my iPhone 7 rather than replace the battery.
+The battery on Tristan’s iPhone 6 is nearly dead — he insisted on nursing it along until he could get my iPhone 7 rather than replace the battery.
 And while Tonya’s iPhone 6s, which is a year younger, still works, it has long suffered from the unexpected shutdowns.
 Despite what Apple said, iOS 10.2.1 didn’t eliminate the shutdowns for her — she doesn’t run it low enough that it was worth going without while the battery was replaced (we have no Apple stores within easy driving distance).

 Apple suggested that the reason people started to complain now was related to temporary performance problems related to upgrading and bugs in iOS 11 that have since been fixed.
 However, Apple made another interesting statement: